 I personally found a lot of strength and empowerment in adopting some beliefs that are woo-woo.
 For eg., I follow Abraham Hicks’ material closely.
 I’ve seen it in action in my life personally and it has transformed my life.
 At its core, it means like attracts like.
 So if you want good stuff in your life…think good stuff.
 Think bad chronically and guess what happens.
 I’m simplifying this, but you get what I mean.
 One might argue that this is just common sense…just negative thought patterns becoming a self-fulfilling prophecy.
 To me, it doesn’t matter how these things work.
 So long as a belief helps me, I’m embracing it!
 That’s my philosophy.
 I also firmly believe in the presence of some power that’s beyond human comprehension which people call God, spirit, source.
 Whatever the terminology, I do think there is such a presence.
 I’m not religious – I don’t care much for religious rituals or institutions.
 But I am spiritual in the sense that I believe in the existence of a pure, positive power that guides us all.

 What else…oh yeah.
 I buy the whole higher self and spirit guides theory.
 I enjoy thinking that I have a ‘spirit team’ guiding me that’s put together by my higher self (basically the part of my soul that’s in the ether).
+I’ve had and continue to get readings from time to time from intuitive mediums (I know a couple through trusted friends who recommended them highly) and some of the readings have blown my mind.
 I also firmly believe in intuition – the ‘gut feeling’ or just ‘knowing’ that people often speak of.
 Here’s something more: I have visceral, bodily reactions when I ‘know’ that the truth is being spoken.
 I get goosebumps all over.
 I also have a tight knot in my stomach when I feel that something is out of place.
 I’m slowly learning to trust that little voice of intuition.